 Where Did HTTP/2 Come From?

 It originated from Google’s own protocol SPDY, which will be denounced in 2016.
-It came with amazing features and discovered to manage and improve the data transmission while keeping compatibility backward.
+It came with amazing features and was discovered to manage and improve the data transmission while keeping compatibility backward.
 SPDY has confirmed that many of the concepts that are used in HTTP/2 are trusted.

 Turn-on HTTP/2 today!
 Is it good, if yes what are the benefits?

 HTTP/2 is now available with Akamai and don’t forget it’s real (see demo).
 The standard was finally got approved in February 2015.
 Most of the leading browsers support it.
-For Akamai customers, they can enable it right away; just in few click and they do not need and changes on the origin infrastructure as well.
+For Akamai customers, they can enable it right away; just in a few clicks and they do not need and changes on the origin infrastructure as well.

 Lets’ get into detailing:

-The era has changed in terms of digital and online business, today web has radically evolved over the last 20+ years, but still, HTTP is the driving force of the Web.
+The era has changed in terms of digital and online business, today the web has radically evolved over the last 20+ years, but still, HTTP is the driving force of the Web.
 For several years the web developers have worked on HTTP and other protocols but they found that HTTP has certain limitations:

 - Often the performance ratio falls short in terms of the full bandwidth and its utilization